lammps/lammps/doc/src/balance.rst

-This weight style is useful in combination with pair style :doc:`hybrid <pair_hybrid>`, e.g. when combining a more costly many-body potential with a fast pair-wise potential.
+This weight style is useful in combination with pair style :doc:`hybrid <pair_hybrid>`, e.g. when combining a more costly many-body potential with a fast pairwise potential.
 It is also useful when using :doc:`run_style respa <run_style>` where some portions of the system have many bonded interactions and others none.
 It assumes that the computational cost for each group remains constant over time.